jsheppard95/kickstarter-analysis/README.md

 kickstarter campaign.
 We do this in sheet `Outcomes Based on Goals` where we record the number of successful, failed, and canceled campaigns with fundraising goals ranging from less than $1000 to greater than $50,000 in groups of $5,000.
-This leads to the table shown in ![Table of Theater Outcomes versus Goal](resources/Table_Outcomes_vs_Goals.png), where we use the Excel function `COUNTIFS` to count campaigns in sheet `Kickstarter` with the outcome shown in the corresponding column, goal range shown in the corresponding row,
+This leads to the table shown in [Table of Theater Outcomes versus Goal](resources/Table_Outcomes_vs_Goals.png), where we use the Excel function `COUNTIFS` to count campaigns in sheet `Kickstarter` with the outcome shown in the corresponding column, goal range shown in the corresponding row,